Home > Photos (Thailand) > Mae Hong Son > Wat Chong Kham, Wat Chong Klang

 The chedi glowing gold.
 It stands out very much when you see from the lake direction.

 It looks the same style as Wat Chong Kham.
-I guess this is also in the
+I guess this is also in the Burmese Shan style.

+The chedi glowing gold.
+It stands out very much when you see from the lake direction.
 It looks the same style as Wat Chong Kham.
-I guess this is also in the Burmese Shan style. |
+I guess this is also in the Burmese Shan style.

 A close-up of the golden chedi.